 Other Community Partnerships

-A Christmas Carol at Trinity Rep is presented by Cardi's Furniture and Mattresses with supporting sponsor Amica Insurance.
+A Christmas Carol at Trinity Rep is presented by Cardi's Furniture and Mattresses with supporting sponsors Amica Insurance.
 The Media Sponsor for this production is iHeart Radio's stations B101 and Coast 93.3.
 Trinity Rep will continue to partner with the Rhode Island Community Food Bank throughout the run of the show.
-Since 2006, the cast of A Christmas Carol has raised money following the performances, and the audience has responded generously, giving over $525,000 to the Food Bank over the years.
-This production is dedicated to Stephen Hamblett and his love for the story of A Christmas Carol, and to longtime friend Nick Cardi, who embodied the spirit of Christmas in his life and work.
+Since 2006, the cast of A Christmas Carol has raised money following the performances, and the audience has responded generously, giving over $465,000 to the Food Bank over the years.
+This year's production is dedicated to Stephen Hamblett and his love for the story of A Christmas Carol.

-Other special performances for this production include an Open Captioned performance for the show on November 10 at 12:00 pm.
-There will also be a Lunch and Learn on November 15 at 12:00 pm where members of the public are invited to bring their lunches and see behind-the-scenes sneak peeks of the set and other aspects of production.
+Other special performances for this production include an Open Captioned performance for the show on November 11 at 12:00 pm.
+There will be a Sensory Friendly Plus! performance on November 17 at 12:00 pm designed to meet the needs of children and adults on the autism spectrum, or with sensory processing disorders.
+This performance features modified sound, lighting, and other adjustments.
+There will also be a Lunch and Learn on November 16 at 12:00 pm where members of the public are invited to bring their lunches and see behind-the-scenes sneak peeks of the set and other aspects of production.

 Rhode Island's Tony Award-winning theater, Trinity Rep has created unparalleled professional theater for and with its community since its founding in 1963.
 Trinity Rep strives to facilitate human connection and has been a driving force behind the creativity that fuels and defines the region for more than 50 years.

 Trinity Rep is committed to reinventing the public square and inspiring dialogue by creating emotionally-stimulating live productions that range from classical to contemporary and innovative education programs for all ages and abilities.
-Its annual production of A Christmas Carol has brought families together for more than four decades and made memories for over a million audience members.
+Its annual production of A Christmas Carol has brought families together for 41 years and made memories for over a million audience members.